-Google is without a doubt one of the greatest technology success stories of the modern era.
-They are so well known that their name has become a verb (‘Just Google it’), a mark of notoriety that can be claimed by almost no one else.
+Billions of people use Google every day.
+In fact, you probably searched the internet using Google to find this article.
+Google—the major tech company headquartered in Mountain View, California—is without a doubt one of the greatest success stories of the modern era.
+The Google search engine is so well known that it has become a verb (‘Just Google it’), a mark of notoriety that can be claimed by almost no one else.

-But for all this, the story of how they got their name and what it means isn’t well known.
+But for all this, the story of how they got their name and what the term Google means isn’t well known.

 What Was Google’s Name Before?

-The origins of Google have all but passed into tech-company legend, but the story goes that Sergey Brin and Larry Page were two humble graduate students working at Stanford when they realized the potential of a new search engine platform for the growing Internet.
+The origins of Google have all but passed into tech-company legend, but the story goes that Larry Page and Sergey Brin were two humble Ph.D. students at Stanford University when they realized the potential of a new search engine platform for the growing Internet.

 Being more brilliant at math and computer science than they were at naming companies, the first working title for Google was actually ‘BackRub.’
 This comes from the fact that Google works primarily by following backlinks from one website to another.
 It uses information like on-page content and the number of links to and from a website to gauge how authoritative a site is and whether it’s relevant to a given search query.